open-telemetry/opentelemetry.io/content/en/docs/instrumentation/java/manual.md

 }
 ```

-Throughout this documentation you will add additional dependencies.
-For a full
+Throughout this documentation you will add dependencies.
+For a full list of
-list of artifact coordinates, see [releases].
-For semantic convention releases,
+artifact coordinates, see [releases].
+For semantic convention releases, see
-see [semantic-conventions-java].
+[semantic-conventions-java].

 [releases]: https://github.com/open-telemetry/opentelemetry-java#releases
 [semantic-conventions-java]: